When you should visit the park

 In May, spring begins.
 Now is when the reindeer calves are born, and the reindeer must not be disturbed.
 The sun beams and the increasingly large bare patches make the mountainsides look spotted.
 The brooks start to rise and the ice abates.
 It is fine to go on trips.

 It is July and the mosquitoes are here.
 There is calf branding in the mountains, and the cloudberries are ripening.
-In addition, the Sami settlements are full of people buying fresh bread and smoked fish.
+In addition, the Sami settlements are full of people, and in some of them it is possible to buy fresh bread and smoked fish.
 July is the peak season for hiking tourism.
 August is also an excellent time for hiking.

 August is often a nice time for hiking.
 The mosquito decreases while the first yellow leaves appear.
-It's time for berry picking, fishing.
+It's time for berry picking and fishing.
 The first cold nights are coming and

 It's a bit cooler air and autumn colours and lingonberries to pick.
 There is hunting and reindeer butchering.
 Those who go hiking now often experience fine weather but cold nights.